apiflask/apiflask/docs/comparison.md

 - FastAPI support async.
 APIFlask will have basic async support after Flask 2.0 is released.
 - APIFlask provides more decorators to help organize things better.
 - FastAPI injects the input data as an object, while APIFlask passes it as a dict.
+- APIFlask has built-in class-based views support based on Flask's `MethodView`.

 !!! tip
     Flask 2.0 will have basic async support and I also consider add support to change